Paradise Flying Snake Care Guide

 Diet and Feeding

-Paradise Flying Snakes sustain on a diet consisting mostly of frogs and lizards, thus it is important that you have access to these feeders.
+Paradise flying snakes sustain on a diet consisting mostly of frogs and lizards, thus it is important that you have access to these feeders.
 House geckos and anoles are readily available and should be their staple diet, but small rodents can be offered on occasion.
 You can also offer various species of hylids (tree frogs) to expand their dietary variety.
-That said, keep in mind that most feeder lizards and frogs are wild caught, which increases the risk of parasitic transmission.
-It is highly recommended that you treat all feeders for parasites for at least one week prior to being fed.
-I have found the most convenient method of administration for small frogs and lizards is through nebulization of Metronidazole or a similar water-soluble antiparasitic.
-Be sure to contact your herp veterinarian to help you with dosage and administration of any and all medications.
+That said, keep in mind that many feeder lizards and frogs are wild caught, which increases the risk of parasitic transmission.
+Therefore, you should be prepared to treat your paradise flying snake for parasites in the event they fall victim to a parasitic infection.

 Sexing Paradise Flying Snakes